slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'People pivot combining two skills.
 E.g. Data Scientist is better at statistics than any software engineer and better at software engineering than any statistician.'*

 > *'Jobs are like clothes.
 There is no "wrong job".
-There are jobs which fit now, and all other jobs.'*
+There are jobs which fit now.'*

-On college:

-> *'«I want to have a safety net so I can get a job.» This is what my daughter said to me.
-Where did she learn the phrase “Safety net”?
-Maybe the thing about college is that a child is not yet ready to be an adult.
-It’s the last time they will ever hang out with people their own age.
-My closest friends are not my age.
-In college though, they were.
-It’s scary to be an adult.
-To survive.
-It’s a jungle.
-College is still a walled safe city for kids just like you.
-I would pay a lot to be a child again.
-To not make the mistakes of adulthood.
-To not have those fears.
-So maybe that’s what the college tuition is.
-The cost to extend childhood.
-And the cost of childhood is going up.' -- James Altucher*

-> *'The purpose of high education is first and foremost to meet people and build relationships.'*

-> *'A college education can help you make a living, self-education can make you a fortune.'*

-> *'Self education is, I firmly believe, the only kind of education there is.
-The only function of a school is to make self education easier; failing that, it does nothing.' -- Isaac Asimov*

 How to get employers feedback?
 If you ask them why did they asked you for an interview, they will describe your strengths.

 <!--
-differentiate yourself / volunteer for assignments becoming the go to guy for some questions
+- differentiate yourself / volunteer for assignments / becoming the go to guy for some questions
 - three-paths-in-the-tech-industry-founder-executive-or-employee
 - trabalhar de porta aberta vs trabalhar à porta fechada
 - Oh, this is an easy one.
 When people say a child is talented they mean he or she is a good learner.
 But a talented adult is a good do-er.
 High potential people who fail to make an impact are stuck in child-mode, because that is what they were always praised for.
 - From the point of view of a noob.
 I might be completely wrong: Tech marketability is important WHEN you are below average (my case).
 Otherwise any technology will grant you a job: if you know how to program, all languages are easy to pick.
 In my case, I'm still between React and Vue.
 While I prefer Vue, all jobs ask for React.
 - work smart not harder but hard still.
+- Be a jack-of-all-trades and a master of one.
+- trade-able skills: figure out what skills you already have that you can charge for

-3. Always Focus on Delivering More Value than Expected
+- Always Focus on Delivering More Value than Expected

-finding and winning a great job is a competitive subject. it's not very correlated with luck.
+- finding and winning a great job is a competitive subject. it's not very correlated with luck.
+- Your Success is Someone Else’s Miracle
+> *'The difference between your best and your worst?
+The perception of others.
+Block out the noise and you’ll stay on track.' -- Phil Hellmuth*
+- find your secret sauce and NAME it. whats unique. you need to get people attention
+- ask what's your secret mission -- something you want to do here that another person is interested also\

-You are a learning machine… Not an occupation.
+- you are a learning machine… Not an occupation.
-Ideas are welcomed, execution is worshiped
+- Ideas are welcomed, execution is worshiped
-Your Success is Someone Else’s Miracle

-{{link to change}}
-My passionate interests have changed 30 times since I graduated college.

-recruiting better than hiring: find a place where you can do a good job
+- recruiting better than hiring: find a place where you can do a good job
+- its good to be better, but is better to be different.

-Working hard for something we don’t care about is called stress; working hard for something we love is called passion.
+- Working hard for something we don’t care about is called stress; working hard for something we love is called passion.
+- My passionate interests have changed 30 times since I graduated college.

-You don’t give a damn about that job.
+- You don’t give a damn about that job.
 It’s someone else’s dream. specialized jobs are boring.
 I seem to get satisfaction only from making stuff.
 Or maybe a better description would be solving problems and making improvements.

-you need to get people attention

-ex: selling generic copyright instead of mass persuasion find your secret sauce and NAME it. whats unique.

-> *'The difference between your best and your worst?
-The perception of others.
-Block out the noise and you’ll stay on track.' -- Phil Hellmuth*

-its good to be better, but is better to be different.

-> *'Be a jack-of-all-trades and a master of one.'*

-trade-able skills: figure out what skills you already have that you can charge for

-read the classics: deliberately being 3 years behind on the latest technologies is a really good way to stay employable without driving yourself mad keeping up with the latest and greatest.
+- read the classics: deliberately being 3 years behind on the latest technologies is a really good way to stay employable without driving yourself mad keeping up with the latest and greatest.
 After 3 years, the flash-in-the-pans and the duds have been winnowed out and you can just concentrate on the stuff which will earn you paying gigs.

-ask what's your secret mission -- something you want to do here that another person is interested also\

 100% time -> 100% results
 20% time -> 80%results